mattmajestic/mattmajestic/README.md

-# About Me
+## About Me

-Experienced in full-stack development and consulting, with a focus on data analytics, machine learning, and cloud infrastructure.
+- 🖥 Experienced in full-stack development and consulting, with a focus on data analytics, machine learning, and cloud infrastructure.

-My goal is to deliver high-quality software products that provide actionable insights and drive profitable business decisions by utilizing Data Science products and infrastructure.
+- 💼 My goal is to deliver high-quality software products that provide actionable insights and drive profitable business decisions by utilizing Data Science products and infrastructure.
+- 🔔 Check out my socials below to check out the things I'm working on

 ## Socials